adinabo/skincare_journal/README.md

 - Python
 - Flask
 - Mongo Atlas and Compass
-- Figma
+- Figma, Balsamiq and Paint for wireframes
 - Git and Github for version control
-- Visual Studio Code
 - Chrome developer tools
 - Pexels for images
 - Materialize